Programs

 Stay At Home Alone

-As a project under the Occasio program, Autism Edmonton has contracted staff from Cassidy Brown Behavior Consulting Services to offer learning sessions where participants will be taught strategies to navigate scenarios they may encounter while staying home alone appropriately.
-This also includes training devoted to educating parents on transferring skills learned at the workshop to the home setting.
+As a project under the Occasio program, Autism Edmonton offers learning sessions in which participants are taught strategies to navigate scenarios they may encounter while staying home alone appropriately.
+This also includes training to educate parents on transferring skills learned at the workshop to the home setting.

 Launch Into Life!